esa/nanosat-mo-framework/docs/source/netbeans.rst

 The above files are also deployed into all home directories of Space Apps inside an assembled SDK package.

 Specify the URI of a running Supervisor's Directory Service, so the app can connect to it and consume Platform Services provided by the Supervisor:

-> In Netbeans, Right Click on a project (e.g. 'ESA NMF SDK App Example - All MC services')->Properties->Run, and set the VM Options to:
+- In Netbeans, Right Click on a project (e.g. 'ESA NMF SDK App Example - All MC services')->Properties->Run, and set the VM Options to:
-> `-Desa.mo.nmf.centralDirectoryURI=<Directory_Service_URI>`
+- :code:`-Desa.mo.nmf.centralDirectoryURI=<Directory_Service_URI>`
-> e.g.
+- e.g. :code:`-Desa.mo.nmf.centralDirectoryURI=maltcp://123.123.123.123:1024/nanosat-mo-supervisor-Directory`
-> `-Desa.mo.nmf.centralDirectoryURI=maltcp://123.123.123.123:1024/nanosat-mo-supervisor-Directory`

 NMF Ground Applications
 ------------------------